DoaaMahmoudKiwan/Bird-s-Eye-View/README.md

 AVs are equipped with cameras and sensors at different positions used in the estimation of the current position of the vehicle and the vehicles and obstacles in its vicinity.

 ### Outline

+Requirments
+Dataset
+Pretrained Model for Depth Estimation
+Inference of Depth Estimation
+Conversion from Depth Map to Point Cloud
+3D Object Detection
+Bird's Eye View

+link: [Go to Heading section] (#-this-is-a-heading)
+heading: # This is a heading